-- not accept open references e.g. to whom it may concern; - not rely on applicants to obtain their reference; - ensure any references are from the candidate's current employer and have been completed by a senior person with appropriate authority (if the referee is school or college based, the reference should be confirmed by the headteacher/principal as accurate in respect to disciplinary investigations);
+- Not accept open references e.g. to whom it may concern; - Not rely on applicants to obtain their reference;

+Ensure any references are from the candidate's current employer and

+Have been completed by a senior person with appropriate authority (if the referee is school or college based, the reference should be confirmed by the headteacher/principal as accurate in respect to investigations;

-obtain verification of the individual's most recent relevant period of employment where the applicant is not currently employed;
+Obtain verification of the individual's most recent relevant period of employment where the applicant is not currently employed;

-• secure a reference from the relevant employer from the last time the applicant worked with children (if not currently working with children), if the applicant has never worked with children, then ensure a reference from their current employer;
+Secure a reference from the relevant employer from the last time the applicant worked with children (if not currently working with children), if the applicant has never worked with children, then ensure a reference from their current employer;

-- always verify any information with the person who provided the reference; - ensure electronic references originate from a legitimate source; - contact referees to clarify content where information is vague or insufficient information is provided;
+Always verify any information with the person who provided the reference;

+Ensure electronic references originate from a legitimate source;

+Contact referees to clarify content where information is vague or insufficient information is provided;

-• compare the information on the application form with that in the reference and take up any discrepancies with the candidate;
+Compare the information on the application form with that in the reference and take up any discrepancies with the candidate;

-• establish the reason for the candidate leaving their current or most recent post;
+Establish the reason for the candidate leaving their current or most recent post;

-and ensure any concerns are resolved satisfactorily before appointment is confirmed.
+Ensure any concerns are resolved satisfactorily before appointment is confirmed.